patriciacostadacruz/frontend-template-m3/README.md

 - User can edit and delete a project
 - User can see all projects
 - User can also see all users
-- User can be added as a project's investor by being added ot this project's investor field and see this project in his/her profile
+- User can be added as a project's investor and see this project in his/her profile
 - User can review other users
 - User's reviews are visible in the profile section